christofmuc/JammerNetz/README.md

 To launch the server, just type

-    ./builds/Server/JammerNetzServer
+    ./builds/Server/JammerNetzServer [nameOfSecretsFile]

 and it shall listen on port 7777.

 The gcc version seems to matter, I am testing with a vanilla Ubuntu 18.04 LTS installation which comes with gcc 7.5.0 out of the box.
-Newer gcc versions might require some tinkering with the Flatbuffers build.

-## Changing the shared secret for encryption
+## The encryption secrets

+Earlier versions had the 72 random bytes required for the Blowfish encryption compiled into the executable.
+But now the secrets are read from the command line by the server, and the client has a browse to... feature to select a file with the secret key.
+The encryption is symmetric, so both the server and all clients need to have the same secrets file, and the secure distribution of the key is left to the user.

-To regenerate the shared secret, create a file named RandomNumbers.bin in the &lt;JammerNetzDir&gt;\common subdirectory.
-For example, you can use an external source like (https://www.random.org/bytes/) to generate 72 random bytes, or use a more trustworthy key source as you choose.
+To generate the shared secret, create a file e.g. named RandomNumbers.bin and specify this in the command line when launching the server, and distribute to the clients for selecting in the UI.

+For example, you can use an external source like https://www.random.org/bytes/ to generate 72 random bytes, or use a more trustworthy key source as you like.

 ## Similar systems

 We had used the great [Jamulus](http://llcon.sourceforge.net/) system before developing our own system, and JammerNetz certainly has been inspired by this great piece of software.
 We also made some substantial design and architecture changes over Jamulus, justifying a new development instead of contributing to the Jamulus codebase.
 Most importantly, while Jamulus is using Qt as a cross-platform library, JammerNetz uses JUCE, massively reducing the lines of code required.

-Note that as of today Jamulus is in a much more plug'n'play state than JammerNetz, so if you want to quickly try out the concept of a live internet jam session, we strongly recommend you go over and check out Jamulus - they even host a few test servers so you can get up and running in minutes!

 ## Licensing